- Written by Mike Gruwell

 With a Cypres I or II, you are looking for an Expert unit.
 Start with the base price of a new unit (check with your local dealer) and take off a $100 per year since the date of manufacture (as long as the unit is up-to-date with service and batteries).
 SSK Industries has a "Cypres Estimated Value Calculator" on its web site at www.cypres-usa.com, which is a great resource for determining price.
 Just keep in mind the 12-year lifespan of Cypres units and the required 4/8-year servicing.
 Furthermore, the Cypres I units need the batteries replaced every two years.

-Vigil and Vigil II automatic openers have a lifespan of at least 20 years and require new batteries every 10 years.
+Vigil, Vigil II and Vigil 2+ automatic openers have a lifespan of 20 years and require new batteries every 10 years.
 All Vigil units can be setup as "Pro" which is what setting you will be using with your rig.
 Take the base price of a new unit and subtract $60 per year.

 Argus AADs have an unlimited lifespan (as long as it passes each 4-year service).
 Still a good used price estimate would be approximately $60 off per year.
 Argus units do require new batteries once a year and service every 4 years.